ComSSA/www.comssa.org.au/minutes/2015-08-20/index.md

   * Mitchell Sullivan {someone was talking over this?
 Someone please fill the gap}
   * Delan asking {who?}
   * Date is currently 7th October
-   //{Seriously guys we need to chill on this talking over people thing, I had to ask Luke to clarify things at least three times here, still missed important details}

 ### Teach and Learn Night
   * Was going to happen on a Saturday after coderdojo